IDMNYU/MS-Thesis-Spring-2019/_pages/syllabus.md

 * Attendance is mandatory during project critiques, individual status meetings, and every student’s end of semester public presentations.
 If you miss an individual status meeting, it is your responsibility to exchange a time with a fellow classmate.
 * Unexcused absences will affect your grade.
 One absence is allowed; after that, your final, overall, numerical grade will drop by 5 percent \(1/2 a grade point \(e.g. A to an A-\)\) for each additional absence.
 * Be on Time.
 Tardiness will affect your grade.
-For every 15 minutes of tardiness, your final, numerical grade will drop by 0.5 percent
+For every 10 minutes of tardiness, your final, numerical grade will drop by 0.5 percent.
 * Contact the professor at least 24h in advance by email if you will not be in class.
 * absence to observe religious holidays will not be penalized, however the students should give prior notice as described above.
 * Late assignments will be penalized by 1/2 grade point for each day past due date.